Henry Edward Manning: Anglican cleric

 Returning to Oxford in 1832, he gained election as a fellow of Merton College and received ordination as a deacon in the Church of England.
 In January 1833 he became curate to John Sargent, Rector of Lavington-with-Graffham, West Sussex.
 In May 1833, following Sargent's death, he succeeded him as rector due to the patronage of Sargent's mother.

 Manning married Caroline, John Sargent's daughter, on 7 November 1833, in a ceremony performed by the bride's brother-in-law, the Revd Samuel Wilberforce, later Bishop of Oxford and Winchester.
-Manning's marriage did not last long: his young and beautiful wife came of a consumptive family and died childless on 24 July 1837.
-When Manning died many years later, for decades a celibate Catholic cleric, a locket containing his wife's picture was found on a chain around his neck.
+Manning's marriage did not last long: his young wife came of a consumptive family and died childless on 24 July 1837.
+When Manning died more than half a century later, it was found that despite his having by then been a celibate Catholic cleric for many decades, he still wore around his neck a chain with a locket containing Caroline's picture.

 Though he never became an acknowledged disciple of John Henry Newman (later Cardinal Newman), the latter's influence meant that from this date Manning's theology assumed an increasingly High Church character and his printed sermon on the "Rule of Faith" publicly signalled his alliance with the Tractarians.

 In 1838 he took a leading part in the church education movement, by which diocesan boards were established throughout the country; and he wrote an open letter to his bishop in criticism of the recent appointment of the ecclesiastical commission.
-In December of that year he paid his first visit to Rome and called on Nicholas Wiseman in company with Gladstone.
+In December of that year he paid his first visit to Rome and called on Nicholas Wiseman, the Rector of the English College, in company with Gladstone.